raspberrypi/documentation/hardware/raspberrypi/bcm2711_bootloader_config.md

 ### bootloader_update
 This option may be set to 0 to block self-update without requiring the EEPROM configuration to be updated.
 This is sometimes useful when updating multiple Pis via network boot because this option can be controlled per Raspberry Pi (e.g. via a serial number filter in config.txt).

 Default: 1
 Version: 2020-09-03

 ## Advanced boot modes - Network / USB mass storage boot.
-For network or USB mass storage boot we recommend updating to bootloader version 2020-09-03 or newer.
+For network or USB mass storage boot we recommend updating to bootloader version 2020-09-03 and Raspberry Pi OS 2020-08-20 or newer.

 ### Updating the bootloader
 #### Update using the Raspberry Pi Imager